 Cannabis is also known to lower sperm counts, although, as with most things that impact sperm, this effect is reversible (since sperm is consistently produced over time).
 My read is that your husband is no longer using cannabis to manage his diagnosis.

-Overall: It is possible that the medications he is on are impacting sperm.
+Overall, it is possible that the medications he is on are impacting his sperm.
 It is also possible they are not, or that despite any impacts, his sperm parameters are fine.

 Community Guidelines